Erb3/Sveio/README.md

 # Sveio

-A geography game inspired by [Posio](https://github.com/abrenaut/posio), written in Rust.
+A geography game inspired by [Posio](https://github.com/abrenaut/posio), written in 🔥🚀Rust.

+## Configuration

+The server uses the following environmental variables, and it also parses the .env file if present:
+- `SVEIO_PORT`: The port to serve on.
+Defaults to `8085`.

+There is an example env file, see [`.env.example`](https://github.com/Erb3/sveio/blob/main/.env.example)

 ## Socket.io